City Guides Provence-Alpes-Côte d'Azur

 In Vieux Nice, you will also find cultural venues, beautiful Baroque churches, and many shopping opportunities and restaurants.

-The list of beautiful places to visit in Nice’s Old Town includes the Cathedral Sainte Reparate, the notable museums of Lascaris Palace and Galleries des Pochettes, and the Opera of Nice.
+The list of beautiful places to visit in Nice’s Old Town includes the Cathedral Sainte Reparate on Place Rossetti, the notable museums of Lascaris Palace and Galleries des Pochettes, and the Opera of Nice.

 4. Visit Cours Saleya’s Markets